theNewDynamic/aba-icc/_cases-events/the-prosecutor-vs-s-gadaffi-and-senussi-events-muammar-mohammed-abu-minyar-gaddafi.md

 ---

-The Office of the Prosecutor issued a public arrest warrant for Gaddafi on June 27, 2011.
+Pre-Trial Chamber I issued a public arrest warrant for Gaddafi on June 27, 2011.
 The case against him was terminated on November 22, 2011 following his death.
+{: .present-before-paste}